sf-wdi-19-20/modules/w7_d1_0_intro_trees/solutions.md

 1. In a binary search tree, how can you find the minimum element?
 The maximum?

-  min: relies on the insight that the minimum will be the leftmost node in the tree (convince yourself!)
+  *min algorithm: relies on the insight that the minimum will be the leftmost node in the tree (convince yourself!)*
     * start at root
     * for each node we look at
       * move to its left child
     * when we can't move anymore, we're at the minimum element in the tree

-  max: relies on the insight that the max is the rightmost node (convince yourself!)
+  *max algorithm: relies on the insight that the max is the rightmost node (convince yourself!)*
     * start at root
     * for each node we look at
       * move to its right child